PLOS Genetics

 PLOS Genetics is a peer-reviewed open access scientific journal established in 2005 and published by the Public Library of Science.
 The founding editor-in-chief was Wayne N. Frankel (Columbia University Medical Center).
-The current editors-in-chief are Gregory S. Barsh (HudsonAlpha Institute of Biotechnology and Stanford University School of Medicine) and Gregory P. Copenhaver (The University of North Carolina at Chapel Hill).
+The current editors-in-chief are Aimée Dudley (Pacific Northwest Research Institute) and Anne Goriely (MRC Weatherall Institute of Molecular Medicine).
 The journal covers research on all aspects of genetics and genomics.

 Abstracting and indexing

 The journal is abstracted and indexed in:

 According to the Journal Citation Reports, the journal has a 2020 impact factor of 5.917.

 Research Prize

 Since its tenth year of publication, the journal annually awards the $5000 PLOS Genetics Research Prize for the best paper published in the previous year based on nominations from members of the genetics community.